tarsqi/ttk/docs/notes/python3.md

 - FSA uses *InstanceType*, see below.
 - The wordnet module was not fixed here.

 On the FSA issue.
-It does not seem easy in Python3 to test whether something is an instance of a user-defined class.
+It does not seem obvious in Python3 how to test whether something is an instance of a user-defined class.
 But you can do the following

 ```python
 def is_user_defined(x):